+Rats.
 I got a little off-track with the set up here.
-Maybe I’ll do it again.
-Let’s see.
+I’ll try again.

 By the time I was 16 I had a band, Shapes of Things.
 We played some Beatles, some R&B. We actually did pretty well in the local DC music scene.
 We worked most weekends and I always had a little cash in my pocket.
 But I was getting pretty bored of the same music and, subconsciously, was waiting for the third “A ha!” musical moment.
 It came from an unusual event.
 My guitar player, singer and I had scored free tickets to a Jose Feliciano concert at the Carter-Barron Amphitheater in DC.
 Truthfully, I couldn’t have been less interested in Jose Feliciano.
 It was just something to do.